hugh789/holbertonschool-simple_shell/README.md

 # C -  Simple Shell
+A shell is typically used to allow users to run other programs in a friendly environment, often offering features such as command history and job control.
+Shells are also interpreters, running programs written using the shell’s language (shell scripts).

+This project, simple_shell, is a custom implementation of a simple UNIX shell as a requirement to complete the first sprint in Holberton school's 9-month SE program.
+Taking a minimalistic approach, the following functions have been implemented: access, execve, exit, fork, free, fstat, getline, malloc, perror, signal, stat, wait, write.

 ## Learning Goals For This Project
 - Who designed and implemented the original Unix operating system